operator-framework/operator-controller/README.md

 make run
 ```
 This will build a local container image of the operator-controller, create a new KIND cluster and then deploy onto that cluster.
-This will also deploy the catalogd, rukpak and cert-manager dependencies.
+This will also deploy the catalogd and cert-manager dependencies.

 ### Modifying the API definitions
 If you are editing the API definitions, generate the manifests such as CRs or CRDs using: